drogonframework/drogon-docs/ENG-FAQ-1-Understanding-drogon-threading-model.md

 Tip 4: Use coroutines when you can

-## TL;DR
+## Summary

-* Use C++20 coroutines and Fast DB connections when you can
+- Use C++20 coroutines and `Fast DB` connections when you can
-* Synchronous API can slow down or event deadlock the event loop
+- Synchronous API can slow down or event deadlock the event loop
-* If you have to use a synchronous API.
+- If you have to use a synchronous API.
 Make sure they are associated with a different thread